Caroling Dusk

-Caroling Dusk: An Anthology of Verse by Black Poets of the Twenties: Anthology of Black Verse is a 1927 poetry anthology that was edited by Countee Cullen.
-It has been republished at least three times, in 1955, 1974, and 1995 and included works by thirty-eight African-American poets, including Paul Laurence Dunbar, Langston Hughes, Georgia Douglas Johnson, James Weldon Johnson, and Claude McKay.
+Caroling Dusk: An Anthology of Verse by Negro Poets (later retitled Caroling Dusk: An Anthology of Verse by Black Poets of the Twenties) is a 1927 poetry anthology edited by Countee Cullen.
+It has been republished four times (1955, 1968, 1974 and 1993) and includes works by thirty-eight African-American poets, including Paul Laurence Dunbar, Langston Hughes, Georgia Douglas Johnson, James Weldon Johnson, and Claude McKay.
 The anthology also includes biographical sketches of the poets whose work is included in the book.

 Background

 The Harlem Renaissance was an intellectual and cultural revival of African American life centered in Harlem, Manhattan, New York City, spanning the 1920s and 1930s.
 A major aspect of this revival was poetry.
 Hundreds of poems were written and published by African Americans during the era, which covered a wide variety of themes.
 The Poetry Foundation wrote that poets in the Harlem Renaissance "explored the beauty and pain of black life and sought to define themselves and their community outside of white stereotypes."
 Poets such as Langston Hughes, James Weldon Johnson, and Countee Cullen became well known for their poetry, which was often inspired by jazz.

 The poetry of the era was published in several different ways, notably in the form of anthologies.
 The Book of American Negro Poetry (1922), Negro Poets and Their Poems (1923), An Anthology of Verse by American Negroes (1924), and Caroling Dusk (1927) have been cited as four major poetry anthologies of the Harlem Renaissance.